Updated observational constraints on $\phi$CDM dynamical dark energy cosmological models

 Recent analyses fitting the spatially flat $\phi$CDM model, based on the inverse–power-law $V(\phi)$, to observational data show that allowed dark energy dynamics is at most mild.
-The best fits favor a small, positive $\alpha$, but remain statistically consistent with $\alpha = 0$ (i.e., $\Lambda$CDM), when using a combination of Planck 2015 CMB data, and BAO, SNe Ia, $H(z)$, and $f\sigma_8$ measurements \cite{Park:2018fxx}.\footnote{Also see \cite{Ooba:2017lng, Ooba:2018dzf} for similar results.
-For constraints on the $\phi$CDM model from earlier data see \cite{Chae:2004jp, Chen:2004nqb, Samushia:2008fk, Chen:2011ys, Farooq:2012ev, Farooq:2013dra}.}
+The best fits favor a small, positive $\alpha$, but remain statistically consistent with $\alpha = 0$ (i.e., $\Lambda$CDM), when using a combination of Planck 2015 CMB data, and BAO, SNe Ia, $H(z)$, and $f\sigma_8$ measurements \cite{Park:2018fxx}.\footnote{Also see Refs.\ \citen{Ooba:2017lng, Ooba:2018dzf} for similar results.
+For constraints on the $\phi$CDM model from earlier data see Refs.\ \citen{Chae:2004jp, Chen:2004nqb, Samushia:2008fk, Chen:2011ys, Farooq:2012ev, Farooq:2013dra}.}

-In our analyses of our data compilation using the $w_0w_a$CDM parameterization, we found that the $\sim2\sigma$ support for dynamical dark energy over a $\Lambda$ did not depend on including Pantheon+ SNIa data \cite{Brout:2022vxf} in our compilation \cite{Park:2024vrw}.
-However, when we instead allowed the lensing consistency parameter $A_L$, \cite{Calabreseetal2008} to vary and also be determined from these data we found the support for dynamical dark energy over a $\Lambda$ decreased to $\sim 1\sigma$ with the resulting $A_L$ value being $2.2\sigma$ larger than unity, \cite{Park:2024pew}, suggesting that some of the support for dynamical dark energy in the $w_0w_a$CDM parameterization comes from the observed excess smoothing of some of the Planck CMB data multipoles relative to those in the best-fit cosmological model.
+In our analyses of our data compilation using the $w_0w_a$CDM parameterization, we found that the $\sim2\sigma$ support for dynamical dark energy over a $\Lambda$ did not depend on including DESI data in the analysis (since we find a very similar result using our data compilation which does not contain DESI data) nor did it depend on including Pantheon+ SNIa data \cite{Brout:2022vxf} in our compilation \cite{Park:2024vrw}.
+However, when we instead allowed the lensing consistency parameter $A_L$\cite{Calabreseetal2008} to vary and also be determined from these data we found the support for dynamical dark energy over a $\Lambda$ decreased to $\sim 1.5\sigma$ with the resulting $A_L$ value being $2.2\sigma$ larger than unity, \cite{Park:2024pew} suggesting that some of the support for dynamical dark energy in the $w_0w_a$CDM parameterization comes from the observed excess smoothing of some of the Planck CMB data multipoles relative to those in the best-fit cosmological model.